 Tip #3: Catch up on photos.

-Whether you go digital or print and scrapbook, get a grip on your family memories by sorting your photos going into 2020.
-Maybe you’d like to make a memory book for 2019.
+Whether you go digital or print and scrapbook, get a grip on your family memories by sorting your photos.
+Maybe you’d like to make a memory book for last year.
 Digital books are sooo easy now, using your local drugstore or an online photo company.
 Get the kids to pick their favorites, upload photos to your favorite site, pick a theme–BOOM!
 The site will even autofill your photos into the book.
 No artistic ability required!
 Or have older kids make an iMovie featuring favorite photos and videos.
 This could be a great New Year’s tradition, and a great way to keep your family story current.

 Tip #4: Clean out the kid stuff.

 Now, then!
-After a reset and refresh at home, you’ll be ready for all the new ventures 2020 holds for you and your loved ones.
+After a reset and refresh at home, you’ll be ready for all the new venturesis year holds for you and your loved ones.

 I am passionate about partnering with people to quiet the design chaos around them, so we can focus on creating the space that feels authentically “them”.